-Delta-like protein 3 (DLL3) is an inhibitory protein.1 The Notch pathway is critical for the development and regulation of neuroendocrine versus epithelial cell differentiation in the lungs.
-DLL3 is typically located in the Golgi apparatus, where it inhibits Notch signaling by preventing the processing and cell surface expression of Notch.2
+Delta-like protein 3 (DLL3) is an inhibitory protein of Notch signaling that is involved in embryonic patterning and has been implicated in neuroendocrine cell development.1 DLL3 is typically located in the Golgi apparatus and cytoplasmic vesicles, where it inhibits Notch signaling by preventing the processing and cell surface expression of Notch.2

 Search our clinical trials.